clemedon/minishell/doc/help.md

 ##  WORKFLOW

-0. Choose an issue, create a branch, fix the issue.
+0. Choose an issue, create a branch, **FIX** the issue…

-1. Copy the issue into clipboard and remove it from issues.md.
+1. Copy the issue into clipboard and remove it from `issues.md`.

-2. Add/commit/push the branch.
+2. Add/commit/*check*/push all changes:
     $ git add .
     $ git commit
-> Commit message according to the issue title and body.
+> Commit message according to the issue title and body (paste from clipboard).

+Quicklook on the changes that've been made before to push:
+    $ git diff main..my-branch
+> Use 'git commit --amend' last commit modif needed.

     $ git push
-> Or 'git push --set-upstream origin <branch_name>' if first push.
+> Or 'git push --set-upstream origin my-branch' if first push.

-3. Merge main with the branch:
+4. Merge main with the branch:

 Switch from the branch to 'main' and update it:
     $ git switch main